 If you consider yourself interested in the paranormal and you’re looking for the spookiest, most notoriously haunted spots in North Dakota, then you’re in luck.
-We’ve put together a road trip that will take you to some of the scariest places in the state where decades worth of ghost stories have been shared.
-It’s the perfect kind of journey to take to get into the Halloween mood… if you’re brave enough!
+We’ve put together a road trip that will take you to some of the most haunted places in North Dakota where decades worth of ghost stories have been shared.
+It’s the perfect kind of journey to take to get into a spooky mood… if you’re brave enough!

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

 Have you been to any of these most haunted places in North Dakota?
 And if you have, have you had any creepy experiences there?
 North Dakota has tons of spooky, reportedly haunted places, but unlike the places features on this road trip – not all of them are visitable.
 This sanatorium, for instance, is a place you should never go not only because you’d be trespassing on private property – but also because it’s by far the scariest place in all of ND.

 What is the most famous ghost story from North Dakota?